setmy-info/java-low-io/src/site/markdown/DISCUSS.md

 Dear Apache Incubator Community,

-I hope this message finds you well.
-I would like to start a discussion regarding an idea for a new Java library, which aims to simplify programmatically build/setup (network) protocol.
+I would like to start a discussion regarding an idea for a new Java library, which aims to simplify programmatically build/setup (network, device communication, like serial port or other) protocol.

 Network protocol build & setup library for custom, non-standard, proprietary, domain- and vendor-specific protocol implementation.